6 Best Calendar Apps in 2026

 If you're looking for something not so AI-based or something that provides you with the basics for calendar management, then Readdle's option here will do you well.

-It can also connect with Spark Mail more recently.
+It can also connect with Spark Mail more recently, making it useful for people using Readdle's productivity ecosystem.

 Calendars logo